-If you’ve been reading about personal finance, you’ve probably heard of emergency fund before.
+If you’ve been reading about personal finance, you’ve probably heard of an emergency fund before.

 That’s because emergency funds are one of the most important aspects of personal finance.

-However, there are a lot of questions and confusions surrounding emergency funds.
+However, there are a lot of questions and confusion surrounding emergency funds.

 That’s why I wanted to create this ultimate guide to answer all those common questions and clear up any confusion you may have about emergency funds.
 Let’s get started!

 What is an Emergency Fund?

 An emergency fund is an account for funds set aside in case of the event of a personal financial dilemma, such as the loss of a job, a debilitating illness or a major repair to your home.

 Here are the two main benefits of having an emergency fund:

 1. Peace of mind – Imagine having $2,000 stashed away somewhere in case of emergency.
 Wouldn’t you feel a lot more at ease knowing that if life takes a poop on you, you’re at least wearing a diaper on your head?

 2. Money saved – Having an emergency fund can save you a lot of money.
 How?
 Because you won’t have to borrow money and pay interest to deal with emergencies.
 You’ll already have the money on hand.